 Abstract Algebra I – Undertake the study of groups, rings, fields and vector spaces.

 Foundations of Mathematics – Explore elementary logic, intermediate set theory, relations, functions and countable number systems.

 Introduction to Complex Variables – Study the functions of a complex variable.
 Emphasis is given to analytic functions, differentiation, integration and series expansions.

 More about UT Tyler’s mathematics programs of study

 Career Outlook for Mathematicians

 According to the U.S. Bureau of Labor Statistics, employment opportunities for mathematicians are expected to increase at a much faster rate than for most occupations.
-Job growth of 22% is forecast throughout the decade that ends in 2018.
+Job growth of 23% is forecast through the decade ending in 2022.
 Advancements in technology have spurred the development of new applications for mathematics and more graduates with knowledge in this field will be needed for years to come.
-For more information, go to www.bls.gov/oco/ocos043.htm#outlook.
+For more, visit Occupational Outlook Handbook - Mathematicians.